ZWO FF107 Telescope

 M20 is a star-forming nebula located 9,000 light-years away from Earth in the north-west of the constellation Sagittarius.
 The name Trifid refers to its three-lobed appearance.
 Shown here on the bottom right of the image above

-Equipment used: see Astrophotography Setup 2 but using a Antlia dual narrowband filter 5nm Ha + OIII and a Antlia dual narrowband filter 5nm Hb + SII.
+Equipment used: Antlia dual narrowband filter 5nm Ha + OIII and a Antlia dual narrowband filter 5nm Hb + SII.

 The Lagoon Nebula is a giant interstellar cloud in the constellation Sagittarius.
 It is classified as an emission nebula and as an H II region.
 The Lagoon Nebula was discovered by Giovanni Hodierna before 1654 and is one of only two star-forming nebulae faintly visible to the eye from mid-northern latitudes.
 Wikipedia